Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: Abstract

 \section{Abstract}

 This paper formulates a utility indifference pricing model for investors trading in a discrete time financial market under non-dominated model uncertainty.
-The investors preferences are described by strictly increasing concave random functions defined on the positive axis.
-We prove that under suitable conditions the multiple-priors utility indifference prices of a contingent claim converge to its multiple-priors superreplication price.
-We also revisit the notion of certainty equivalent for random utility functions and establish its relation with the absolute risk aversion.
+Investor preferences are described by {possibly random utility functions} defined on the positive axis.
+We prove that when the investors's absolute risk-aversion tends to infinity, the multiple-priors utility indifference prices of a contingent claim converge to its multiple-priors superreplication price.
+We also revisit the notion of certainty equivalent for multiple-priors and establish its relation with risk aversion.

-\textbf{Key words}: {Utility indifference price; Superreplication price; absolute risk aversion, Knightian uncertainty; multiple-priors, non-dominated model} \\ \textbf{AMS 2000 subject classification}: {Primary 91B70, 91B16, 91G20 ; secondary 91G10, 91B30, 28B20}\\ \textbf{JEL classification}: {C61, D81, G11, G13}
+\textbf{Key words}: {utility indifference price; superreplication price; absolute risk aversion, Knightian uncertainty; multiple-priors; non-dominated model} \\ \textbf{AMS 2000 subject classification}: {Primary 91B70, 91B16, 91G20 ; Secondary 91G10, 91B30, 28B20}\\ \textbf{JEL classification}: {C61, D81, G11, G13}